OleksandraMakarets/rock-paper-scissors/README.md

 ### Content

 - I used the help of GPT chat when writing Javascript functions
-- I used this code to write the leaderboard[YouTube](https://www.youtube.com/watch?v=jaVNP3nIAv0&t=1s).
+- I used this code to write the leaderboard [YouTube](https://www.youtube.com/watch?v=jaVNP3nIAv0&t=1s).
-- I got the idea for the game here[YouTube](https://www.youtube.com/watch?v=BLKZ4hd26sg&t=110s).
+- I got the idea for the game here [YouTube](https://www.youtube.com/watch?v=BLKZ4hd26sg&t=110s).
 - I used this code to create a modal window [YouTube](https://www.youtube.com/watch?v=TAB_v6yBXIE);

 ### Media

-- The images in the services page were taken from [Pixabay](https://pixabay.com/images/search/deal/?order=ec).
+- The images in the page were taken from [Pixabay](https://pixabay.com/images/search/deal/?order=ec).

 ## Authors